Sexual Violence Prevention and Response Policy

 - To disclose the incident to one of the following college officials who can offer privacy and can provide information about remedies, accommodations, evidence preservation, and how to obtain resources.
 Those officials will also provide the information contained in the Students’ Bill of Rights, including the right to choose when and where to report, to be protected by the institution from retaliation, and to receive assistance and resources from the institution.
 These college officials will disclose that they are private and not confidential resources, and they may still be required by law and college policy to inform one or more college officials about the incident, including but not limited to the Title IX Coordinator.
 They will notify reporting individuals that the criminal just process uses different standards of proof and evidence than internal procedures, and questions about the penal law or the criminal process should be directed to law enforcement or district attorney,:

 - To file a criminal complaint with Campus Safety and/or local police and/or state police:

-- To file a report of sexual assault, domestic violence, dating violence, and/or stalking, and/or talk to the Title IX Coordinator for information and assistance.
-Reports will be investigated in accordance with Herkimer County Community College policy and the reporting individual’s identity shall remain private at all times if said reporting individual wishes to maintain privacy.
+- To file a report of sexual assault, domestic violence, dating violence, and/or stalking, talk to the Title IX Coordinator for information and assistance.
+Reports will be investigated in accordance with the Herkimer County Community College Title IX Grievance Policy and the reporting individual’s identity shall remain private at all times if said reporting individual wishes to maintain privacy.
 If a reporting individual wishes to keep his/her identity anonymous, he or she may call the Dean of Student’s office (315-866-0300, x8276) anonymously to discuss the situation and available options.

 - Dean of Students (Title IX Coordinator) – 315-866-0300 (x8276).
 CA Building, Room 264.